 Readers who want to witness a sturgeon, can contact Captain Mike Ostrander (mike[at sign]discoverthejames.com) and sign up for one of his sturgeon tours.
 The two-and-a-half hour, Thursday-night excursions are scheduled to leave Hopewell, Virginia, at 5 p.m. on September 1, 8, 15, and 22.
 Captain Mike has been a river guide on the James for 16 years.
 He "found it natural to want to share the opportunity to see a breaching sturgeon.
 When you see one," he says "it's like the end of a fireworks show."

 This dinosaur-era fish has endured millennia.
 In spite of overharvesting and habitat destruction, we may be witnessing a comeback, but we need to protect and restore the historic spawning and feeding grounds and the sturgeon's pathways to and from those grounds so this species has a fighting chance.

 �Jen Wallace, CBF's Managing Editor

 UPDATE: On August 31, CBF submitted its official comments to the NOAA Fisheries office, urging them to make water quality a top priority as they designate critical habitat for the Atlantic sturgeon and manage it into the future.
 More than 8,000 advocates joined with us in standing up for this ancient and important fish�the Chesapeake's largest and oldest.
-Click here to see our letter and the signatures of those supporters.
 We expect to hear a final decision on the Atlantic sturgeon habitat designation by June 3, 2017.
 Stay tuned for updates!